Waschbär

 Waschbär 3.0

-The generation change at Waschbär offered an opportunity for the new stewards of the company, Katharina Hupfer, and Mathias Werle, to restructure the company’s governance in line with Waschbär’s values and mission.
+The generation change at Waschbär offered an opportunity for the new stewards of the company, Katharina Hupfer, and Matthias Wehrle, to restructure the company’s governance in line with Waschbär’s values and mission.
 The two managing directors wanted steward-ownership to go beyond the external company structure and are seeking to incorporate its purpose and meaning into the company’s corporate governance, philosophy, and culture.
 Their integrative approach includes the strengthening of empowering organizational structure for employees and constructing processes to focus on their customers and consumer needs.
-This way, the transformation to steward-ownership not only took place structurally but takes place also from within.
+The transformation into a steward-owned company thus takes place not only structurally, but also culturally within the company.

 Steward-ownership is the perfect match for Waschbär: our actions are not bound to our shareholders and profit-maximization, but only to our stakeholders.
 This way, we can focus on Waschbär’s mission and purpose: to rethink the economy together with our employees, customers, and partners and shape the future together.